aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-tga/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert EPUB file to TGA via C#" h2="Export EPUB to TGA within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export EPUB to TGA image within any .NET applications.
+This suite of components provides a wide range of features and capabilities, including the ability to export EPUB to TGA image.
+The process of exporting EPUB to TGA image can be completed in two simple steps.

+The first step is to use Aspose.PDF for .NET to export EPUB to JPEG.
+Aspose.PDF for .NET is a powerful .NET library that enables developers to create, read, edit, and convert PDF documents.
+It also provides the ability to export EPUB to JPEG, which is the first step in the process of exporting EPUB to TGA image.

+The second step is to use Aspose.Imaging for .NET Image Processing API to convert JPEG to TGA.
+Aspose.Imaging for .NET is a powerful .NET library that enables developers to create, edit, and convert images.
+It also provides the ability to convert JPEG to TGA, which is the second step in the process of exporting EPUB to TGA image.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export EPUB to TGA image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to TGA.
+By using Aspose.Total for .NET, developers can easily export EPUB to TGA image within any .NET applications.
+This suite of components provides a wide range of features and capabilities, including the ability to export EPUB to TGA image.
+The process of exporting EPUB to TGA image can be completed in two simple steps, by using Aspose.PDF for .NET to export EPUB to JPEG, and then using Aspose.Imaging for .NET Image Processing API to convert JPEG to TGA.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}